Cray-HPE/docs-csm/operations/network/management_network/mellanox/snmpv3_users.md

-# Mellanox SNMPv3 users
+# Mellanox `SNMPv3` Users

-SNMPv3 supports cryptographic security by a combination of authenticating and encrypting the SNMP protocol packets over the network.
+`SNMPv3` supports cryptographic security by a combination of authenticating and encrypting the SNMP protocol packets over the network.
 Read-Only access is currently supported.
-The admin user can add or remove SNMPv3 users.
+The administrator user can add or remove `SNMPv3` users.

-## Relevant Configuration
+## Relevant configuration

-Configure a new SNMPv3 user (Minimum 8 characters for passwords)
+Configure a new `SNMPv3` user (Minimum 8 characters for passwords)

 ```console
 switch(config)# snmp-server user testuser v3 capability admin